PedroZappa/42_fractol/README.md

 > **Mouse Position & Zoom Center**
 > The `x` and `y` coordinates of the mouse are used to determine the zoom center;
 > * This is done by mapping the mouse position to the range of the complex plane;
+>
+> **Zoom Factor & Scaling**
+> * The zoom factor (SCALE_FACTOR) determines how much the view is scaled with each zoom operation.
+> * Increasing the zoom level enlarges the view, and decreasing it shrinks the view.
+The fabs function is used to ensure that the scale factor is always positive, regardless of the current zoom level.